chrisburnell/chrisburnell.com/_posts/2017-06-16-unique-pairs-in-sass.md

 {% include content/code-toggle-bottom.html %}

-{% include content/heading.html title='Conclusion and Demo' %}
+{% include_cached content/heading.html title='Conclusion and Demo' %}

 While the `@function` that powers all this jazz is lengthy and intimidating, I think it’s pretty clear that we’re saving ourselves some typing and mental overhead.
 Because the `@function` is doing the brunt of the heavy-lifting here, we’ve afforded ourselves the luxury of only having to touch the *List*/*Map* of breakpoints (and respective pixel values) in order to build out CSS for the entire grid, including complex class and media query combinations.